 1. My irrational love for my project car, a 1990 BMW 325i

-2. The occasional rant about motoring in
+2. The occasional rant about motoring in the Philippines

 3. A weekly top 10 list of whatever car-related thing I feel like making Top 10 lists of